amillerb/fta-liftandshift-dcmigration/doc/devops-iac-redeployment.md

 * The assessment was exported as an Excel file to your local machine.
 * An [Azure DevOps Organization](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/organization-management?view=azure-devops) is created and linked to your subscriptions in Azure.
 * The [pipelines folder](../pipelines/) is cloned on your local machine.
-* [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) and Excel are installed on your local machine.
+* [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) and Excel are installed on your local machine.

 ### 1.1\.
 Convert the XSLX Assessment into a CSV
 * On your local machine, transfer the Azure Migrate Assessment excel file to the local `pipelines` folder and navigate to the folder.
 * Using the [provided PowerShell script](../pipelines/convert-xlsx-to-csv.ps1)
-* Open a powershell session in terminal, navigate to the folder and run with the command:
+* Open a PowerShell session in terminal, navigate to the folder and run with the command:

 ```azurepowershell
 .\convert-xlsx-to-csv.ps1 -fullFilePath "<file-path>"